Death and funeral of Prince Philip, Duke of Edinburgh

-On 9 April 2021, Prince Philip, Duke of Edinburgh, the husband of Queen Elizabeth II of the United Kingdom and the other Commonwealth realms, and the longest-serving royal consort in history, died of old age at Windsor Castle at the age of 99, two months before his 100th birthday.
+On 9 April 2021, Prince Philip, Duke of Edinburgh, the husband of Queen Elizabeth II of the United Kingdom and the other Commonwealth realms, and the longest-serving royal consort in history, died of old age at Windsor Castle at the age of 99.

-The death of the Duke set in motion Operation Forth Bridge, a plan detailing procedures including the dissemination of information, national mourning, and his funeral.
-The Duke had indicated wishes for a smaller funeral, though amendments were still made to the plan to bring his service in line with COVID-19 regulations, including quarantine for members of the Duke's family travelling from abroad.
+It set in motion Operation Forth Bridge, a plan detailing procedures including the dissemination of information, national mourning, and his funeral.
+Philip had indicated wishes for a smaller funeral, although amendments were still made to the plan to bring his service in line with COVID-19 regulations, including quarantine for members of his family travelling from abroad.
+His funeral took place on 17 April 2021.

+Representatives of nations and groups around the world sent condolences to Elizabeth, the British royal family, and citizens of the Commonwealth of Nations.
+Flowers and messages of condolence were left by the public at Buckingham Palace and Windsor Castle, with members of the royal family publicly paying tribute to Philip in the days after his death.

 A thanksgiving service attended by politicians and foreign royalty was held at Westminster Abbey on 29 March 2022, which included elements that could not be implemented in the funeral ceremony due to COVID-19 restrictions.
-His funeral took place on 17 April 2021.

-Representatives of nations and groups around the world sent condolences to the Queen, the royal family, and citizens of the Commonwealth.
-Flowers and messages of condolence were left by the public at Buckingham Palace and Windsor Castle, with members of the royal family publicly paying tribute to the Duke in the days after his death.

 Health issues and death

-Prince Philip, Duke of Edinburgh had several hospital stays in the years leading up to his death.
-In 2012, he was admitted to hospital with a bladder infection.
+Prince Philip, Duke of Edinburgh, had several hospital stays in the years leading up to his death.
+In 2012 he was admitted to hospital with a bladder infection.
 He had exploratory surgery on his abdomen in June 2013, and he underwent hip replacement surgery in April 2018.

-On 16 February 2021, the Duke was admitted to King Edward VII's Hospital as a precautionary measure after feeling unwell.
-On 1 March 2021, the Duke was transferred to St Bartholomew's Hospital and on 3 March 2021, he underwent a successful procedure for his existing heart condition.
-On 5 March 2021, he was transferred back to King Edward's, and on 16 March, he was discharged and returned to Windsor Castle.
+On 16 February 2021 the Duke was admitted to King Edward VII's Hospital as a precautionary measure after feeling unwell.
+On 1 March he was transferred to St Bartholomew's Hospital, and two days later he underwent a successful procedure for his existing heart condition.
+On 5 March he was transferred back to King Edward's, and on 16 March he was discharged and returned to Windsor Castle.

 Three weeks after his return from hospital, his death was announced by the royal family at noon BST on 9 April 2021, with the release of a statement saying he had "died peacefully" that morning at Windsor Castle.
-The Duke's daughter-in-law, Sophie, Countess of Wessex and Forfar, described his death as "...so gentle.
+His daughter-in-law Sophie, Countess of Wessex and Forfar, described his death as "...so gentle.
 It was just like somebody took him by the hand and off he went."
-The Queen was reportedly at her husband's bedside when he died.
+The Queen was at her husband's bedside when he died.
 The death certificate, certified by Sir Huw Thomas, head of the Royal Medical Household, stated the cause of death as "old age".